Everything you should do in the first 30 days of a new growth engineering job

 We have certain phrases that have certainly undergone testing in TV ads.
 I have noticed that we have very few tests for headlines or button copy.
 I sense we have a lot of wins waiting for us here :) I suspect that our paid revenue marketing teams have some great copy in their Facebook and Google ads, but I’ve yet to request access so I can read what they’re running.

 The best way to do this is with an Amy Hoy※ Sales Safari.
-Because I haven’t bought the course (yet) and I was feeling lazy, I just signed up for f5bot.com and set up keyword searches for Credit Karma and the names of our competitors to see what people are saying about us on Reddit/HN.
+Because I haven’t bought the course (yet) and I was feeling lazy, I just signed up for f5bot.com and set up keyword searches for our company name and the names of our competitors to see what people are saying about us on Reddit/HN.
 You can also use littlebirdie for this.
 I also asked member support to give me access to any places where they post feedback from our members (for us that is the #all-the-feels channel and the #bad-iOS-reviews / #bad-android-reviews channels).

 Of course I want more than that, but I haven’t been super focused on conversion copywriting and sales writing lately, so it hasn’t been the highest priority.
 I wish I had more good words from our members because we have a lot of different services and I feel I don’t understand people well enough yet (and I suspect my coworkers are in a similar boat).